Chin Augmentation Conveniently located to serve Dallas, Fort Worth and Collin & Denton County

 Chin augmentation is a very common procedure that can help restore facial harmony.
-Chin augmentation can be performed as a stand-alone procedure, but is also commonly performed at the same time as other surgical procedures, such as a rhinoplasty or facelift.
+It can be performed as a stand-alone procedure but is also commonly performed at the same time as other surgical procedures, such as a rhinoplasty or facelift.

 What is chin augmentation?

-Chin augmentation is most commonly performed through the placement of a chin implant, which is available in various shapes and sizes in order to custom tailor the result for each individual patient.
-A chin implant allows us to change the size of the chin in three dimensions in order to bring it into better balance with other facial features.
-There are many different types of chin implants that are available, and we use silicone implants that are safe and have high patient satisfaction rates.
+Chin augmentation is most commonly performed through the placement of a chin implant, which is available in various shapes and sizes to custom tailor the result for each patient.
+A chin implant allows us to change the size of the chin in three dimensions to bring it into better balance with other facial features.
+Many different types of chin implants are available, and we use silicone implants that are safe and have high patient satisfaction rates.
 Once in place, these implants look and feel like the patient’s natural chin bone.
 The advantage of using a chin implant is that the result is very predictable, reliable, and permanent.

-Another option for chin augmentation is through the use of injectable facial fillers (sometimes referred to as liquid chin implant or liquid chin augmentation).
+Another option for this operation is through the use of injectable facial fillers (sometimes referred to as liquid chin implants or liquid chin augmentation).
 This is a minimally-invasive procedure that can be performed quickly and easily in the office.
 The advantage of this procedure is that it is very well-tolerated, has immediate and gratifying results, and is easily reversible.
 These injectable fillers provide a result that typically lasts 1-2 years.

 Dr. Richardson and Dr. Cain are experts at chin augmentation and can discuss the advantages and disadvantages of each technique with you during your consultation.